userlandkernel/ios-unstripped-kexts/README.md

 All of the code in the binaries is licensed and proprietary property of Apple and should never be reused without their consent.

 ## ROM
+- Apple A11 RELEASE SecureROM dump
-- Apple A8 RELEASE SecureROM dump
+- Apple A8X RELEASE SecureROM dump
 - Apple A4/A3 RELEASE SecureROM dump

 ## Kernel